The US is a melting pot of culture and language.

 Portuguese had the most business-centered jobs available, the highest amount coming from sales, followed by customer service and social work.

-The highest paying languages may not be the best languages to learn, however, because the demand for employees that speak them are not as high.
+The highest paying languages may not be the best languages to learn, however, because the demand for employees that speak them is not as high.

 When choosing a new language or skill to learn, consider how it could help in your career realistically.
 Are you looking to move to a new country that speaks another language?
 Would you like to work at an international company?